adriano-stagni/eqtools/README.md

 Installation
 ------------

-> **NOTE TO PYTHON 3.12 USERS**
+> **NOTE TO PYTHON 3.11 (AND BEYOND) USERS**
 >
-> Since Python 3.12, `numpy.distutils` has been removed.
+> `numpy.distutils` has been deprecated since Python 3.11 and altogether removed since Python 3.12.
 Fortran compilation capabilities are not included in `setuptools`, therefore the `.pyf` part of the extension has to be compiled manually beforehand.
 >
 > To do this, move into the `eqtools/eqtools` folder and run
 > ```